Tsi'pin Trail #238

 A permit is required to visit the Tsi-p 'in-owinge site and can be obtained from the Coyote Ranger District at no cost.
 A brochure and a hard copy permit will be given to you when you schedule your visit with the District.

 Tsi-p 'in-owinge is a Cultural Heritage site.
-Tsi-p 'in-owinge (Village at Flaking Stone Mountain) elevation 7400 feet.
+Tsi-p 'in-owinge (Village at Flaking Stone Mountain) elevation ia 7,400 feet.
 The pueblo was built around 1275 A.D.
 At its peak, more than 1,000 pueblo people lived here.
 The pueblo was abandoned by 1450.

-Stone resourced, excellent for tool making, were readily available; obsidian (black volcanic glass), chert, and basalt (a dense lava).
-The descendants of the village, the modern Tewa-speaking people, call theis pueblo Tsi-p 'pin-owinge (Village at Flaking Stone Mountain).
+Stone resources, excellent for tool making, were readily available; obsidian (black volcanic glass), chert, and basalt (a dense lava).
+The descendants of the village, the modern Tewa-speaking people, call the pueblo Tsi-p 'pin-owinge (Village at Flaking Stone Mountain).

 The site is accessible only by foot.
 The trail is steep, with switchbacks.
-Climb back up is moderate to arduous.
-The dirt road to the trailhead is rocky, high-clearance vehicles are recommended.
+The climb back up is moderate to arduous.
+The dirt road to the trailhead is rocky.
+High-clearance vehicles are recommended.
 You should allow 6 hours for the round trip, including the hike once you leave the State highway.

 Visitor Etiquette: The Tsi-p 'in-owinge is a special place.
 It is considered sacred to some local Native American Pueblos.